Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 15 Januari 2025 01.31.31 UTC
+- WIB: Rabu, 15 Januari 2025 02.18.00 UTC
-- WITA: Rabu, 15 Januari 2025 02.31.31 UTC
+- WITA: Rabu, 15 Januari 2025 03.18.00 UTC
-- WIT: Rabu, 15 Januari 2025 03.31.31 UTC
+- WIT: Rabu, 15 Januari 2025 04.18.00 UTC

 Kutipan Inspiratif:
-"A true friend unbosoms freely, advises justly, assists readily, adventures boldly, takes all patiently, defends courageously, and continues a friend unchangeably."
+"Take up one idea.
+Make that one idea your life - think of it, dream of it, live on that idea.
+Let the brain, muscles, nerves, every part of your body, be full of that idea, and just leave every other idea alone.
+This is the way to success."

-Kategori: friendship
+Kategori: success